NautilusTrader

 Messaging styles

 NautilusTrader is an event-driven framework where components communicate by sending and receiving messages.
-Understanding the different messaging styles is crucial for building effective trading systems.
+Understanding the different messaging styles helps when building trading systems.

 This guide explains the three primary messaging patterns available in NautilusTrader: